Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 Grounded in the Story Grammar model

 Oral storytelling is the first developmental language form that requires a child to give an extended monologue.
-It is an essential precursor to written storytelling, yet too often children are expected to write stories without adequate opportunity to tell their own stories orally first.
+It is an essential precursor to written storytelling, yet too often students are expected to write stories without adequate opportunity to tell their own stories orally first.
 Story Talk 2 bridges this gap with systematic, structured steps.

 What's included

 A physical storytelling kit posted to you plus three downloadable digital sections.
-Use the magnetic shapes on any whiteboard and display activities on a tablet, laptop, interactive whiteboard or Smart TV.

 • Magnetic frames and shapes representing each story element (character, setting, events, problem, feelings, thoughts, ending)